The Progenitor of the Type II-Plateau SN 2025pht in NGC 1637: The Dustiest, Most Luminous Red Supergiant So Far?

 In Figure~\ref{fig:prog_fit} we show the reddening- and distance-corrected spectral energy distribution (SED) in all of the available {\sl HST\/} and {\sl JWST\/} bands for the SN 2025pht progenitor candidate.
 We are fortunate in that all of the NIRCam and MIRI observations, as well as all of the WFC3 observations, are within $\sim$246 days ($\sim$0.67 yr) of each other in calendar 2024.
 So, we have what constitutes a ``quasi-snapshot'' of the spectral luminosity of the star, unlike the majority of other previous progenitor identification attempts.
 The three bands in common between the two {\sl JWST\/} datasets (F150W, F187N, and F335M) differ in brightness by $<0.05$ mag between the two observation dates (Table~\ref{tab:observations} and Figure~\ref{fig:lc_f814w}).
 Thus, we can assume that it is reasonable to combine all of the {\sl JWST\/} bands together.

 We also show in Figure~\ref{fig:prog_fit} a {\tt PHOENIX} model photospheric SED at solar metallicity with surface gravity $\log (g\ [{\rm cm\ s}^{-2}])=-0.5$ \citep{Kucinskas2005,Kucinskas2006}, at a temperature of 2300 K. This model obviously does not represent the observed SED at all well.
 (One would have to opt for a much cooler photosphere or blackbody to even approximate the SED, let alone fit it.)
-So, clearly what we are seeing in the case of the SN progenitor candidate is emission from dusty CSM, which was reprocessing the (primarily ultraviolet through near-infrared) light of the central stellar photosphere via dust radiative transfer into the mid-infrared and, assumedly, even longer wavelengths.
+So, clearly what we are seeing in the case of the SN progenitor candidate is emission from a dusty CSM, which was reprocessing the (primarily ultraviolet through near-infrared) light of the central stellar photosphere via dust radiative transfer into the mid-infrared and, assumedly, even longer wavelengths.